hersa37/MatrixOperations/README.md

 # MatrixOperations
 Currently a work in progress.
-My own small project to make codes for matrices.
+My own small project to make codes for various matrix operations.
+Other than that, it's just a nice exercise to test out various coding concepts I'm  learning

+Current features:
-As of now, it can calculate the inverse of a 3x3 matrix with row expansion.
+- Calculate inverse of 3x3 matrix with row expansion
+- Elementary row operations
+- Gauss/Gauss-Jordan operations with steps

 What I plan on expanding:

--Calculate inverse of any matrix size
+- Calculate inverse of any matrix size with

--Do elementary row operations and gauss-jordan operations
+- ~~Do elementary row operations and gauss-jordan operations~~
+- Vector space operations

 I try to not copy other people's code, though help would be great